Glendale Police Stumble Onto $325K In Cocaine During Traffic Stop

 EAGLE ROCK (CBSLA) – Glendale police found 13 kilograms of cocaine and arrested a driver after pulling over a car in the Eagle Rock neighborhood of Los Angeles over the weekend.

-Investigators believe the drugs are being trafficked by a criminal organization operating between Southern California and the Central U.S.
+Investigators believe the drugs are being trafficked by a criminal organization operating between Southern California and the central United States.

 The discovery was made Sunday afternoon after officers stopped a car on York Boulevard.
 Officers searched the vehicle and found 13 kilograms of cocaine in a black duffel bag in the trunk, police said.